sergey-shablenko/blastore/readme.md

 }); //async
 ```

-Second is where you emit using raw key from the storage.
+Second is when you emit using raw key from the storage.
 This method will attempt to match raw key to one of the
 templates registered in **blastore** and if matched, will emit to subscribers of that template.
+It also supports passing
-This method also supports passing a raw value which can be deserialized before sending to subscribers.
+a raw value which can be deserialized before sending to subscribers.

 Useful when you want to add support for cross tab localStorage changes or manually trigger changes when storage of your
 choice is changed outside **blastore** scope, or anything like that